shwgao/shwgao/README.md

 - **Bachelor of Science in Energy and Power Engineering**
   Xi Hua University (09/2014–06/2018)

+## 🔥 Ongoing Projects
+- **Mitigating the Memory Peak Bottleneck in Scientific Foundation Models**
+  - We have proposed a method to alleviate the memory peak bottleneck encountered in scientific foundation models.
+Our approach is grounded in the computation graph paradigm, where we identify and eliminate unused nodes and edges.
+Furthermore, we employ a pipeline strategy to efficiently execute large operators.

+- **Self-Guided Pruning and Feature Selection for Scientific AI Models**
+  - We proposed an end-to-end, self-guided, and user-friendly framework for efficient feature selection and model compression.
+The proposed method is structured pruning, which enables model speedup and accuracy enhancement. (*Paper under review(IPDPS 2025)*)

 ## 💼 Work Experience
 - **Automation Equipment Maintenance Engineer**